How do I let my readers view 'Older Posts'?or

 My suspicion is that the few remaining owners of blogs, still using an HTML template, are smaller in number than those who objected to the forced installation of auto pagination, or those forced to migrate from FTP Publishing, or those who are currently objecting to the New Blogger GUI.
 And of those 3 changes, possibly only the implementation of auto pagination was simpler to execute.

 Those of us who have migrated a blog from Classic (HTML) to Layout (XML) - or maybe Designer (XML) - know how simple most Classic template upgrades are.
+Start from the Blogger dashboard Template wizard.

-- Click on the "Upgrade" button.
+- Click on the "Upgrade template" button, if necessary.

 - Select an XML template.